How Fatty Foods Affect Acne

 Palmitic acids - can this fatty acid lead to sebum production?

-Sebaceous glands use palmitic acid to form wax esters, which are types of fat that are found only in sebum.
+Sebaceous glands use palmitic acid to form a type of fat that is only found in sebum, called wax esters.
 This means that the body uses palmitic acid specifically to produce sebum since wax esters are not found elsewhere in the body.
 This led the researchers to believe that diet probably influences sebum production and, consequently, acne formation.4

 However, we must remember that sebum production is a normal process.5 Although scientists know that palmitic acids are used to make wax esters and that wax esters are used to produce sebum, its role in acne formation remains unknown.